florentpoujol/stricter-laravel/readme.md

 ## Use specific typed methods instead generic ones that return mixed

 This is particularly important if you use static analysers at max level where you can not do anything with values that are of type `mixed`.
-This is because mixed can be anything, it can be null or an object that is not castable for instance, so you can not even cast them to anything.
+This is because mixed can be anything, it can be null or an object that is not castable for instance, so you can not even cast these values to anything.

 This is problematic for values that are coming from the configuration, or a request body or query string for instance because the methods to extract information from these naturally returns mixed.